spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/1-task.md

 1. Click `Create Task`.

-1. Enter `timestamp-task` as the name, as the following image shows:
+1. Enter `timestamp-task` as the name, as follows:

     ![Timestamp Task Definition - Enter Name](images/dataflow-task-create-timestamp-task-definition-confirmation.png)

 1. Click the `CREATE THE TASK` button.

-    The Task Definitions page appears and lists the created definition (`timestamp-task`), as the following image shows:
+    The Task Definitions page appears and lists the created definition (`timestamp-task`), as follows:

     ![Timestamp Task Definition List](images/dataflow-task-definitions-list.png)

 ## Running the Task

-Now that you have defined a task definition, you can run it.
+Now that you have created a task definition, you can run it.
 To do so:

-1. Click the drop down control on the `timestamp-task` definition row and click the "Launch" option, as the following image shows:
+1. Click the drop down control on the `timestamp-task` definition row and click the **Launch** option, as follows:

    ![Launch Timestamp Task Definition](images/dataflow-task-definitions-click-launch-task.png)

    The UI lets you provide additional:

-   - **Arguments**: Any properties that need to be passed as command line arguments.
+   - **Arguments**: Any properties that need to be passed as command-line arguments.
    - **Parameters**: Additional properties meant for a `TaskLauncher`.

    ![Launch Task - Provide Arguments or Parameters](images/dataflow-task-definitions-click-launch-task-2.png)

-1. As we do not need to provide additional argument or parameters, click the `LAUNCH THE TASK` button.
-The UI returns to the task definitions page, as the following image shows:
+1. As we do not need to provide additional argument or parameters, click the **LAUNCH THE TASK** button.
+The UI returns to the task definitions page, as follows:

    ![Task Definitions List with Successful Task Execution](images/dataflow-task-definitions-list-with-task-success.png)